sachin-campus/my-first-repo/README.md

+# Project Repositoty
-# This is project repository
+This is project repository

 ## Details about the project here